Who We Are

 Hosted the first Emancipation Day Activities with a grand parade which was well attended by members of the organization and their family and friends.
 There was lots of music, dancing, and food.

-UACWA Hosted its first-ever all-women’s Conference – Elevate HER over 70 women were in attendance at this event.
+UACWA Hosted its first-ever all-women’s Conference – Elevate HER.
+Over 100 women were in attendance at this event.
 They were empowered and hopefully, the event will be held yearly.

 Funding and Donors